ak-2485/ak-2485.github.io/index.md

-I am finishing my PhD in computer science at Cornell in fall 2024!
-I'll be joining the Digital Foundations & Mathematics Department at Sandia National Laboratories as a postdoctoral researcher in December of 2024.
+I defended my thesis on typed-based approaches to rounding error analysis at Cornell in November, 2024.
+I'm on the research scientist and academic job market.

 I design foundational tools with rigorous guarantees that make it convenient for programmers to reason about numerical accuracy and correctness.
 As part of the [VeriNum](https://verinum.org/) research group, I maintain the [VCFloat](https://github.com/VeriNum/vcfloat) and [LAProof](https://github.com/VeriNum/LAProof) libraries for the [Coq Proof Assistant](https://coq.inria.fr/).